jakeyk11/twitter-account-analytics/README.md

 ### API Keys and Environment Variables

 When setting up an app and project within the Developer Portal, a number of API keys/tokens will be made available.
-These should be noted down and stored as environment variables.
+These should be noted down and set as environment variables.
 The environment variables should be set using the following convention (Windows):

     set TWITTER_CONSUMER_KEY='<Insert your consumer API key>'
     set TWITTER_CONSUMER_SECRET='<Insert your consumer API secret>'